Pair found guilty in anti-Arab beating of Ontario father, family says act showed 'darkest side of humanity' | CBC News

 Judge calls attack 'anti-Arab, but not anti-Muslim,' saying he's unsatisfied pair had 'intent to kill'

+On Tuesday, brothers Janis Corhamzic and Adem Corhamzic, who were previously charged with aggravated assault and assault in the attack, were found guilty aggravated assault but not guilty of attempted murder at a judge-alone trial in Superior Court.

+The pair was also convicted of the assault of Fuat Yucel, a friend of the victim who tried to intervene.

-Speaking to reporters outside the courthouse, Abu Marzouk was relieved the legal process was over and called the support of the community and the public "a blessing."
+Speaking to reporters outside the courthouse, Abu Marzouk said he was relieved the legal process was over, and called the support of the community and the public "a blessing."

-"The pain will stay, nothing will erase it," he said.
-"I still encourage every Canadian to stand against hate because Canada has no place for hate."

-Court heard Tuesday the father of two suffered 10 to 15 skull fractures and brain bleeding resembling the injuries one might see in a car crash.
-His attackers, meanwhile, could be heard yelling, "f--king Arabs!, f--king terrorists."
+Court heard during the trial that the father of two suffered 10 to 15 skull fractures and brain bleeding, resembling the injuries one might see in a car crash.
+His attackers could be heard yelling, "F--king Arabs!, f--king terrorists."

-Yet in delivering his verdict, Justice Fletcher Dawson said he believed the attack was "anti-Arab, not anti-Muslim."
+In his decision, Justice Fletcher Dawson acknowledged the hateful nature of the attack, but said he believed it to be "anti-Arab, not anti-Muslim."

-During the attack, Abu Marzouk's four- and six-year-old daughters could be heard asking if their dad had died and if they would ever see him again, court heard.
+During the attack, Abu Marzouk's four- and six-year-old daughters could be heard asking if they would ever see their dad again.
 "Our dad is going to die," the girls were heard saying from the family's van that day.

 "This did not deter the accused," Dawson said.